ccallawa/alyvix_doc/stylesheet.rst

 .. rubric:: Containers -> Columns

-You can also create a true column format by combining the ``.. container::`` role with the appropriate CSS.
+You can also create a true text column format by combining the ``.. container::`` role with the appropriate CSS.
 (HTML5 column mode is also possible, but content automatically flows from the bottom of one column to the top of the other.)